dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/dremio-profile.md

 ## Profiles

-The initialization of a dbt project generates one of these profiles:
+Running the command `dbt init <project_name>` to initialize a Dremio project lets you choose to generate one of these three profiles:

 ### Profile for Dremio Cloud